Angry Meditation Cruft (stone mind)

 THE STONE MIND

-While they were building the fire, Hogen heard them arguing about subjectivity and objectivity.
-He joined them and said: "There is a big stone.
+The teacher inquired softly of the student, "There is a big stone.
 Do you consider it to be inside or outside your mind?"

-One of the monks replied: "From the Buddhist viewpoint everything is an objectification of mind, so I would say that the stone is inside my mind."
+The student replied confidently, "In Zen everything is an objectification of the mind.
+Therefore I would say that the stone is certainly within my mind."

-"Your head must feel very heavy," observed Hogen, "if you are carrying around a stone like that in your mind."
+The teacher smiled.
+"Your head must be very heavy, if you are carrying a stone like that in your mind."
+The two walked the rest of the way in silence.

 CRUFT: Art from Digital Leftovers